 I want my life, my thoughts, my time, and my energy to be spent on things that matter.
 Yes, we all have varied interests and opinions on what those things are, but for the most part, many people arrive at the same conclusion of what matters most: People.
 Others.
 Those we love and care about.
 Then, perhaps, the causes, concerns, and work we care about; but really, people are behind those things as well.
-This is one of my favorite songs, performed by Lady Antebellum.
-Take a moment and ponder these lyrics as you read this post.

-I’ve been reminded of this during the “40 Days of Love” sermon series at my church as we look at 1Corinthians 13 and really get into what it means to love others, and to live in “continual view of heaven,” as my pastor, David George, puts it.
+I’ve been reminded of this during the “40 Days of Love” sermon series at my church as we look at 1Corinthians 13 and really get into what it means to love others and to live in “continual view of heaven,” as my pastor, David George, puts it.

 For me, faith is the connective tissue between all the joints in my life.
-My relationship with God is active in how I relate to my husband, my kids, and my work – like a well-trained athlete’s body that moves with agile grace, or like an integrated web that binds and connects me to all that truly matter in my life.
+My relationship with God is active in how I relate to my husband, my kids, and my work – like a well-trained athlete’s body that moves with agile grace, or like an integrated web that binds and connects me to all that truly matters in my life.